 Before applying for study abroad, every student needs to chat with his or her parents about the key elements involved – being home for holidays is often a great time to sit down.
 Together, you can figure out which program is best for you.
-Kelly Sheaffer, program manager for France and Greater London Partner Programs at Arcadia, talks us through some essential points to cover.
+Kelly Sheaffer, program manager for England (Greater London, University of Oxford, and University of Cambridge) Partner Programs at Arcadia, talks us through some essential points to cover.

 As one of the Program Managers here at Arcadia, I chat with many students as they figure out how, where and when to study abroad.
 I’ve come up with a basic list of questions for students to discuss with their parents, before they submit their applications.
 Of course, many students will have more and better ideas to include so feel free to email me with any comments and we’ll add them to this resource.
 If you have a question, don't hesitate to get in touch.

 What do you hope to accomplish during your time abroad?
 Do you want to focus on location or courses, or perhaps gain some valuable experience by adding an internship or doing a research program?
 How will the experience help you in your career and life goals?
 Check out other student experiences.